-If you want to go camping from Memorial Day to Labor Day, you're wise to get reservations well in advance.
+So if you want to go camping between Memorial Day to Labor Day, you're wise to get reservations well in advance.
 Here are a few tips to orient you, and some strategies for the types who don't mind taking their chances.

 How to make your reservation for summer camping in Washington

 Campsite reservation systems can be a bit of a puzzle.
 Reservations are not accepted everywhere, and agencies have varied rules about how far in advance you can plan your trip.
 Plus, there are extra fees associated with making an online reservation.
-The bottom line is that if you want to go camping the first weekend in August, you're wise to get your reservations three to six months (or more) in advance.
+The bottom line is that if you want to go camping the first weekend in August, you'll need get your reservations three to six months (or more) in advance.
 Here are a few tips to orient you.

 Reserve a campsite, cabin or yurt at Washington State Parks

-Most, but not all, Washington State Park campgrounds take reservations up to nine months in advance.
+Most (but not all) Washington State Park campgrounds take reservations up to nine months in advance.
 That means that if you want a certain campsite for the Fourth of July, you should be on their system on October 4.
-However, many campgrounds have good summer availability through May or June.
-You can browse parks and availability and there are photos of each site.
+On the State Park website you can browse parks and availability and there are photos of each site.

 Making a reservation in National Parks and National Forests using recreation.gov